yetulaxman/containers-workflows/_hands-on/day3/docker2singularity.md

     singularity exec trimmomatic_0.32--hdfd78af_4.sif trimmomatic --help
    ```

-4. In order to avoid such cache issues which would result in disk space errors, we recommend resetting Singularity TMPDIR and CACHEDIR directories either to scratch
+4. As a best practice tip, do not pull a Singularity image to your Puhti Home Directory.
+In order to avoid such cache issues which would result in disk space
-   or  local scratch before doing image conversion as below:
+   errors, we recommend resetting Singularity TMPDIR and CACHEDIR directories either to Lustre scratch or  LOCAL_SCRATCH  before performing image conversion as
+   below:

    ```bash
     export SINGULARITY_TMPDIR=/scratch/project_xxxx/$USER